 The key here is making sure the hook you have is securely fastened to the wall of your shed.
 Hose hooks run as cheap as $5-10 from your local hardware store.

 Don’t forget the most underrated storage sections of a shed — the back of the doors and the exterior walls.
 Hand shed organization hooks on the doors to organize your most commonly used smaller tools.
 This way, all you need to do is open the door to get what you need most.
 To store larger gardening tools like shovels and rakes, mount the hanging storage on an exterior wall.
 This shed organization idea is most effective if the wall is slightly protected from the elements with a roof overhang.

 Still looking for different shed organization ideas?
 Consider wire shelving for your garden shed instead of wooden shelves.
 Wire shelves let the light through, making it easier to find items in spaces where you might not have a lot of light.
 Wire shelving also stands up to water better than wooden shelves, and you’ll have some level of moisture if your storage area is located outside.

 12. Build a Potting Bench or Workbench

-For your garden shed to run efficiently, you need a place to work even if it’s raining outside.
+For your garden shed to run efficiently, you need an organized place to work even if it’s raining outside.
 Sheds can be as much a workspace as they are a storage place.
 The simplest solution is to add a potting bench to your storage shed if it’s large enough.
 This piece works much like a kitchen counter, providing a surface where you can stand and work.
 You can make the bench from reclaimed lumber, pallets, or a reused piece of antique furniture.
 The same applies to a tool shed, but instead of a potting bench, you’ll be building a workbench.

 13. Use a Paint Bucket as a Caddy